Performance Management

 Programmatic Measures

-Programmatic measures apply to a specific program and the population(s) or entities the program was designed to engage.
-For instance, you will find information on vaccination rates for school-aged children as well as the percentage of WIC-eligible clients enrolled in the program in the Community Health section.
-Likewise, the Epidemiology section includes information pertaining to outbreaks and reportable disease incidence.
+Programmatic measures apply to a specific program or departmental function and the population(s) or entities the program was designed to engage.
+For instance, you will find information on vaccination rates for school-aged children and the percentage of WIC-eligible clients enrolled in the program in the Community Health section.
+Likewise, the Epidemiology section includes information about outbreaks and reportable disease incidence.
 To learn more about Three Rivers program measures, continue scrolling.